stuartlynne/traefik_racedb/README.md

 - port 80, 443, and 8080 are available on the host
 - port 80 and 443 are passed through the firewall if you want to access the services from outside the host
 - an account at a DNS provider that allows access through an API and you have the API key
-- domain names for the services you want to run e.g.: racedb.wimsey.dev, qlmux.wimsey.dev
+- domain names for the services you want to run e.g.: racedb.wimsey.pro, qlmux.wimsey.pro
 - the local DNS server is configured to resolve the domain names to the host IP address